 All transfer guides are examples of how a degree can be completed in four years.
 Individual guides will be developed for each student in consultation with the academic advisor.
 Prior credit, course availability, and student needs must be considered in developing the individual guide.

 You can look up courses in the course equivalencies database.
 This information is not comprehensive, however.
 As new institutions and courses are evaluated, the information will be added to this system.
 Your official articulation of transfer credit will be evaluated upon admission to Appalachian.
 If you are a community college student, be sure to review the Universal General Education Transfer Component (UGETC) guide, which includes community college courses guaranteed to transfer.
 Additionally, you can review our credit by exam policies, if applicable.

 On-campus housing is required for students that graduated from high school less than one year prior to enrolling.
 Housing for transfer students who are not required to live on campus is limited.
 On-campus housing assignments are made on a first-come, first-serve and space-available basis.
 Transfer students who wish to live on campus are encouraged to apply as early as possible, and are also encouraged to visit offcampushousing.appstate.edu to browse local rental properties.

 Resources and involvement

-The Office of Transfer Services is a great resource for any student thinking about transferring to Appalachian State University.
+Online & Transfer Services is a great resource for any student thinking about transferring to Appalachian State University.
 Contact them with any questions or concerns about credit hours, on-campus programs and housing.

 Transfer Pre-Orientation Program is a day of activities designed to help newly admitted Appalachian transfer students find the answers to all of their questions and prepare for their upcoming Orientation session.
 A typical day involves sessions on financial aid, transfer of credit, advising and involvement in campus life.
 OTS also has a Q&A session with the transfer student mentors and a tour of the campus.